exploratory-io/book/ml/xgboost.md

   * "dart"
 * Weight Column (Optional) - The default is NULL.
 A column with weight for each data.
 * Number of Early Stopping Rounds (Optional) - The default is NULL.
 The number of iterations to stop after the performance doesn't improve.
-* How to treat NA?
-(Optional) - The default is "Omit".
-This changes the behaviour of NA data.
-Can be one of the following.
-  * Omit
-  * Fail
-  * Exclude
-  * Pass
-  * Null
 * Max Depth (Optional)
 * Minimum Child Weight (Optional)
 * Gamma (Optional)